 The final big drainage scheme was to drain Barr Loch, but keep Castle Semple Loch full of water.
 This scheme was the inspiration of another local landowner.
 In 1813, Adam of Barr purchased the whole of Barr Loch, plus about 100 acres of Castle Semple Loch.
-The first part of his plan was to dig a circular ditch, or canal, right round Barr Loch, to prevent the water from the burns pouring in, and carry their water into Castle Semple Loch.
+The first part of his plan was to dig a circular ditch, or canal, right round Barr Loch, ( see image above) to prevent the water from the burns pouring in, and carry their water into Castle Semple Loch.

 The second plan was to carry the water away from Barr Loch to the Black Cart down a canal which would bypass Castle Semple Loch.
 Adam started the lower end of his drain at the Black Cart near Elliston Bridge, where the outfall can still be seen.

 The next 800 metres were in full view of Castle Semple House and had to be buried in a stone-lined tunnel.
 The tunnel then changed to the open canal which can still be seen following the south side of Castle Semple Loch.
 The canal connected to Barr Loch via a tunnel under the causeway which crossed the lochs.
 The scheme was carried out in 1814 by masons and Irish navvies.
 The water at the lowest point of Barr Loch, which was too low to drain away naturally, was raised from the loch bed up into the canal by a pump driven by a water wheel at Hole of Barr.